UKCA Marking Overview Overview of how to UKCA Mark medical devices & IVDs, and the deadline to comply. Get in Touch

 • 30 June 2028, whichever is sooner

 The current UK medical device and IVD regulation is based on the old EU Directives.
-A new, more robust UK regulation is expected to go into effect in July 2025.
+A new, more robust UK regulation is expected to go into effect in early 2026.

-To learn more about the UKCA / CE Marking transition period, please read: New Dates for UK Regulation & CE Marking
+To learn more about the above, please read: New Dates for UK Regulation & CE Marking and MHRA Opens Public Consultation on International Reliance Framework

 Northern Ireland currently requires, and will continue to require, European CE marking in order place devices onto its market.

 The above CE marking transition period does not exempt companies from appointing a UK Responsible Person (non-UK manufacturers only) and registering their devices with the MHRA (all manufacturers).
-The transition period for UK Responsible Person and registration ended as of 1 January 2022.
+Manufacturers must appoint a UK Responsible Person and register its devices with the MHRA before they begin marketing activities.